In the Eternal city there is no shortage of good coffee, but would you know where to go for what most locals consider the best coffee in Rome?

 But one day, he had a vision that changed his life: while hunting, he encountered a stag with a cross shining between its horns.

-If you are a coffee lover and want to learn more about coffee in Rome, you might enjoy a specialised coffee tour.
-I took one in one of my many trips to Rome and, even as a local, enjoyed it immensely and found it truly informative You can find info and make a booking directly with the providers here (they have many tours to choose from)
+If you are a coffee lover and want to learn more about coffee in Rome, you might enjoy a specialized coffee tour.
+I took one in one of my many trips to Rome and, even as a local, enjoyed it immensely and found it truly informative.
+You can find info and make a booking directly with the providers here (they have many tours to choose from)

-In the middle of the summer, a great alternative to espresso is granita di caffe‘, or iced coffee.
-The best granita in Rome can be found at caffe‘ Tazza d’oro in front of the Pantheon: it is served with whipped cream and it to die for!
+In the middle of the summer, a great alternative to espresso is granita di caffe’, a type of iced coffee.
+Granita is a very special treat indeed: rather than being just coffee with some ice cubes dunked in, it is a proper dessert made of ice, coffee and, depending on the specific recipes, additional ingredients such as sugar and whipped cream.
+The best granita in Rome can be found at Caffe’ Tazza d’oro in front of the Pantheon: it is served with whipped cream and it to die for!

 Did you like this post?
 Pin it!